mark-watson/PythonAIBook/manuscript/LLM_4_local_models.md

 print(response.choices[0].message.content)
 ```

-This compatibility layer means you can prototype with local models and then switch to OpenAI, Gemini, or another provider by changing the client configuration — the rest of your code stays the same.
+This compatibility layer means you can prototype with local models and then switch to OpenAI, Gemini, or another provider by changing the client configuration; the rest of your code stays the same.

 ## Alternative Tools for Running Local Models